roowahoo/Assignment-3-React/readme.md

 3. Click 'checkout'
 4. Check details and click 'pay' once confirmed
 5. User will be brought to Stripes checkout page

+# Deployment
+Hosting Platform: Netlify
+Database platform: PostgreSQL and deployed to Heroku Database connection platform: DBeaver

+# Credits
+[Canva](www.canva.com) was used for creating the logo.

+[Google fonts](https://fonts.google.com/) was used to import fonts.

+[Paul's Github](https://github.com/kunxin-chor?tab=repositories) was used as reference to recreate code that has been taught in class.

+[Stack Overflow](https://stackoverflow.com/) was used for debugging help.